Unity ceremonies and gift-giving in wedding ceremonies

-Pictured is one lovely little one given a bracelet by her mummies just after she had brought their rings forward for them and before they said their vows.
+Pictured is a gorgeous little VIP given a bracelet by her mummies just after she had brought their rings forward for them and before they said their vows.
 She was given an impromptu round of applause.
-It was a lovely moment for everyone present to express their love for a VIP small person.
+It was a lovely moment for everyone present to express their love for this new family.

 Rings are the most common way to symbolise unity in a wedding ceremony.
 The unbroken shape of a circle is a symbol of the sun, the earth and the universe.
 It is symbol of wholeness and of peace and continuity.

 Handfasting is becoming a popular choice of unity ceremony for a wedding.
 ‘Tying the knot’ is an ancient Celtic tradition symbolising the commitment and connection of two people in marriage.
 There are a variety of hand-clasps you can try to find one that feels right for you, as well as several different knots to choose from.
 Some of these result in a dramatic moment where the knot is only formed as the couple slips their hands out of the loop and pull the cords apart.